pbellon/tractatus-tree/README.md

 Please note that this project is not an attempt to explain nor justify the book, I prefer to let you do that.

 ### How
 The tree visualization is heavily inspired (understand "built on") on the [Collapsible Tree block][block] created by Mike Bostock using its visualization library [D3][d3].
-I created a small [script][] to scrap an HTML version of the tractatus
+I created a small [script][] to scrap an HTML version of the tractatus and create a JSON structure with extracted propositions based on their number.

 ### Thanks to these projects